-Finally, its relevance is somewhat impaired when the end of the plan is still not close enough to a normative performance level.
-The limitations of each valuation approach in times of crisis have been discussed in previous chapters, which has led to the promotion of a multi-criteria analysis.
+The limitations of each valuation approach in times of crisis have been discussed in previous chapters which has led to the promotion of a multi-criteria analysis.
 This consists of several valuation approaches in order to avoid dependency on a single approach

-However, carrying out several valuation approaches simultaneously while trying to control in times of crisis, is clearly not enough to ensure that all biases are diversified and therefore neutralised.
-It is obviously necessary to challenge each approach and to consider all means that might improve their resilience and, eventually, their relevance.
+Ultimately, refining multiple and income approaches However, carrying out several valuation approaches simultaneously in times of crisis, is clearly not require that more information be retrieved from enough to ensure that all biases are assessed and the financial markets - especially which implicit therefore neutralised.
+It is necessary to challenge assumptions the markets "buy" in connection with each approach and to consider all means that the crisis and the subsequent recovery period.
+Of might improve their resilience and, eventually, course, such information is not directly available, but is implicit and combined with other assumptions in their relevance. the stock market: thus, trying to assess them requires As for the multiple approaches, the previous chapters modelling (design and implementation.)

-As for the multiple approaches, the previous chapters have demonstrated that in times of crisis it is not possible to rely on the application of multiples on short-term re-forecasts.
+have demonstrated that in times of crisis it is not possible to rely on the application of multiples on short-term re-forecasts.

-It has been argued that it was clearly more relevant to compute multiples as at the end of the explicit horizon of re-forecasts (the horizon here referred to is the one made available to the market players, thus usually a three-year plan), though this approach also suffers from limitations: lesser relevance where the crisis and its recovery are likely to exceed two years, the need for the company to build its own re-forecasts over the same horizon, with a level of ambition orconservatism deemed similar to those of listed companies.
+It has been argued that it was clearly more relevant to compute multiples as at the end of the explicit horizon of re-forecasts (the horizon here referred to is the one made available to the market players, thus usually a three-year plan), though this approach also suffers from limitations: lesser relevance where the crisis and its recovery are likely to exceed two years, the need for the company to build its own re-forecasts over the same horizon, with a level of ambition or conservatism deemed similar to those of listed companies.

-As to the income approaches, they are more demanding in terms of re-forecasting (the business plan horizon is generally longer than three years).
+As for the income approaches, they are more demanding in terms of re-forecasting (the business plan horizon is generally longer than three years).